honehone12/token_object_X_token_object/README.md

 # tradable_token_objects
 module for trading token object with token object, written in move.
-designed as a component of object.
+designed as a component of objects.